infodump01/LE-Scouter/README.md

 # LE Scouter Base v1.0

+LE_Scouter_Working Prototype.js is the current usable and stable .js file for both TORN PDA and PC using TamperMonkey

 **LE Scouter** is a userscript that overlays a real‑time RSI (Relative Strength Index) risk score onto user profiles and account listings across Torn.com.
 Designed for both desktop (Tampermonkey / Violentmonkey) and Torn PDA mobile users, it helps you quickly gauge how safe—or dangerous—it would be to attack any given opponent.

 ---